423s22/G6/Documentation/UserDocumentation.md

   <li> In your Shopify admin, authorize the use of the app by clicking install app </li>
 </ul>

-## Using the Options app
+## Using Rival

-Once you have successfully installed the `Options` app, you can find it within your *Apps* page in your Shopify Admin.
+Once you have successfully installed the `Rival` app, you can find it within your *Apps* page in your Shopify Admin.

 After you have clicked on *Apps* you will be directed towards your *Apps* page for your store, which will display all the Apps you have currently installed on your store.

-You can open the `Options` app by clicking on the app's name.
+You can open `Rival` by clicking on the app's name.

 ## Homepage
-On the `Options` app homepage you will find buttons that navigate to the various pages of the app such as the *Add Options* and *FAQ* pages.
+On the `Rival` homepage you will find buttons that navigate to the various pages of the app such as the *Add Options* and *FAQ* pages.
 You can can also click on a page's name within the top navigation bar to navigate directly to it.
 The current page is indicated on the navigation tabs by a green line underneath it.

 ## Add Options